edoardoramalli/KGE_Quality/README.md

 ### `Training`
 The script `consumeTask.py` consume a task, i.e., take as input an ablated dataset and a KGE model and train it, recording the energy consumption.
 The hyperparameters are stored in `config.json`, including the training random seed.
+The task also measure and store the prediction performances.

 ### `Results`
+It contains the condensed results.